Chavda2772/Novel-Password-Generator/README.md

 1. **Chrome**:
    - Open the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
-   - Search for "NovelPass Generator" and click "Add to Chrome."
+   - Search for "Novel Password Generator" and click "Add to Chrome."
    - Confirm by clicking "Add Extension."

 2. **Firefox**:
    - Open the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/).
-   - Search for "NovelPass Generator" and click "Add to Firefox."
+   - Search for "Novel Password Generator" and click "Add to Firefox."
    - Confirm by clicking "Add."

 3. **Edge**:
    - Open the [Microsoft Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
-   - Search for "NovelPass Generator" and click "Get."
+   - Search for "Novel Password Generator" and click "Get."
    - Confirm by clicking "Add Extension."

 ## Usage

-1. Click on the NovelPass Generator icon in your browser toolbar.
+1. Click on the Novel Password Generator icon in your browser toolbar.
 2. Customize your password preferences (length, complexity, etc.).
 3. Click "Generate" to create a new password.
 4. View and manage your generated passwords through the password history feature.